-After funding various examinations, IMF has now decided to fund the liquidator of ABC Learning in claims that allege that a floating charge granted to a syndicate of banks is void to the extent of certain monies received under the charge.
-Court approval is being sought to the entry by some companies in the ABC group into the funding agreement.
+After funding various examinations, IMF has now decided to fund the liquidator of ZYX Learning Centres (formerly ABC Learning Centres Ltd) in claims that allege that a floating charge granted to a syndicate of banks is void to the extent of certain monies received under the charge.
+The banks have now filed their defence and the matter is progressing through the court system.

 The Air Cargo case, which is a price fixing claim against various airlines under section 45 of the Trade Practices Act, continues through the courts.
 Substantial progress has been made in relation to discovery.
-In separate proceedings, the Australian Competition and Consumer Commission is suing several airlines in relation to the same or similar alleged conduct and its cases have been set down for hearing in October 2012.
+The separate proceedings in which the Australian Competition and Consumer Commission ("ACCC") sued several airlines in relation to similar alleged conduct have been concluded, with the decision reserved (although most cases the ACCC brought have settled).